segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/cart.md

 }

 /**
- * SegmentStream JavaScript SDK snippet
+ * SegmentStream JavaScript SDK snippet should be
- * should be placed after the digitialData object
+ * placed after the digitialData object definition
  */
 ```

->For convenience, we did not list the repeating elements of the recommendations, items, campaigns, lineItems arrays but left just one example in each.
+>For convenience, we did not list the repeating elements of the `items` and `lineItems` arrays.